Karroroenning/Rock_paper_scissors/README.md

 - I think the experience is better when you get an explanation of why you win or lose.
 So you never feel that it is unfair.
 This game must be fair.
 A small detail that provides a very funny piece of information

 **User choices:**

+Five game options that the user can choose from before each game round.
+But when you push, there is no going back.
+When you press an option, the game starts.

+- I chose to have five options to make it more exciting.
+Many have played rock paper scissors, but here two options have been added.
+The images have the same colors and could then be mixed together.
+That's why I've put a different color around so that you can tell them apart.
+I have the neon color to once again get the feeling of an arcade.

 ## Testing